shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Astalir sighed.
 He pawed the ground with his one free hoof for 10 minutes.

-After the time had passed, invisible tentacles wrapped around his stomache, his feet, and his antlers.
+After the time had passed, invisible tentacles wrapped around his stomach, his feet, and his antlers.

 “Please be careful!
 I don’t want my antlers to break!”
 Astalir almost sobbed.

 “Don’t worry, I’m careful.”
 Reesu tugged in one big motion, breaking Astalir free from the wall and floor all at once.

 Astalir wobbled around in a daze for a bit, getting his bearings.
-His antlers had wood chips stuck on it, and wood splinters clung to his hooves.
+His antlers had wood chips stuck on them, and wood splinters clung to his hooves.
 He locked eyes with Reesu.
 “Hey Reesu.”

 “Yeah?”

 Astalir’s antlers glowed, and his pool of piss pressurized and released straight at Reesu.
 She shut her mouth, but still took it in the face.
 Meanwhile, Astalir ran to the window.
-It opened itself, and the ground below rose up with subtle tremors that shook the glass in the opening window panes.
-Astalir jumped out and rode the earth column to the ground, and ran off.
+It opened itself, and the ground below rose up with subtle tremors that shook the glass in the opening windowpanes.
+Astalir jumped out, rode the earth column to the ground, and ran off.

 Reesu took back the ale bottle and dumped it all over her face.